rapyuta-robotics/rapyuta-io-docs/hugo/content/updates/2019/july.md

 There are a number of significant updates in this version that we hope you will like.

-#### Features

-* **Support for ROS Melodic Morenia**
-  You can onboard devices running ROS Melodic, and deploy rapyuta.io packages on them.
-* **Support for Ubuntu Bionic (Ubuntu 18.04) OS**
-  You can onboard devices running Ubuntu 18.04, and deploy rapyuta.io packages on them.

 #### Notable Fixes

 * Fixed issue to speed up applying configurations to multiple devices.